 Ah, grammar.
+It structures how we communicate, giving us the rules for how to describe and articulate ideas and concpets.
 You either love it or loathe it.
 More likely than not, your sentiments are the latter … and in many ways, it isn’t your fault!

 After it was practically wiped from the curriculum in the 70s due to the supposed counter-productivity of drilling students about language, grammar is finally making a revival in classrooms.